Twin Cities, Gemini

 “Yes,” Jericho replied.
 “But they haven’t reported findings.
 The ELPIS Department.”

 “If they haven’t found anything, they may consider closing the case here.
-That would be an error. ” Werner covered his mouth in thought.
-“The best choice would be to report this incident to Ophiuchus.
-But we need to do it cautiously since Leona is the chairwoman of the ELPIS Department, and we still don’t know where she falls in this.”
+That would be an error.”
+Werner covered his mouth in thought.
+“The best choice would be to report this development to Ophiuchus.
+But we need to do it cautiously since Leona is the chairwoman of the department, and we still don’t know where she falls in this.”

 “Wait a minute,” Cadence interjected, startling a passing pedestrian.
 She pressed the phone closer to her ear.
 “Tau literally just threatened Alma!
 If Ophiuchus barges back in here and starts waving around their conductors, he’s gonna think I let it slip.
 There’s no way I’m gonna put her in danger!”